nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 In develpoment mode it will be run in a container built with ./client/Dockerfile.dev and will be exposed on port 3000.
 In production mode a client build will be created and will run in a container built with ./client/Dockerfile the client build/static-files and will be served with nginx server and will be exposed on port 80.

-Enviornment variables can be moved into running dockerfile itself under ENV or can be decalred in the docker compose file unde enviornemt property
+Enviornment variables can be moved into running dockerfile itself under ENV or can be decalred in the docker compose file under enviornemt property

 **note that nginx server has a minimalistic configuration**